-How to get Public IP address using Powershell
+How to Get Public IP address using Powershell

-• City – For example: London
+• City – For example, London

-• Region – For example: England
+• Region – For example, England

-• Country – For example: GB
+• Country – For instance: GB

 • Location Coordinates of the IP